ojilles/jilles.net/_posts/2014-05-28-setting-up-an-hadoop-oozie-coordinator-and-workflow.md

 Hadoop cluster.
 Also I have tested with various different failure modes such as only partial input data availability, etc. and each time Oozie recognized the situation skipped outputting (incomplete) data and retrying once the input data appeared.
-It has proven to be quite resiliant over the last month or so for me.
+It has proven to be quite resilient over the last month or so for me.

 I have not experimented with Oozie Bundles as of yet.
 From my reading this could simplify the deployment/release process (imagine having multiple